innovation challenge

 Do all team members have to be students?

 Not necessarily.
-For concept-stage ventures: students* must play a major role in conceiving and managing the business.
+Students must play a major role in conceiving and managing the business.
 For existing companies: at least 50% must be student-owned.

 Are non-student team members allowed to present?